AdityaRaj99/TETRIS/README.md

 ![](IMAGE/image1.png)
 # Score criteria
 When a horizonatal line in the playing space is completly filled with the pieces then-
-Score point will be increased by 10 and one line will be decreased in the playing area and this continues until Line score reach 10.
+Score point will be increased by 10 points

+one line will be decreased in the playing area and this continues till Line-score reach 10.

-After that 1 Level will be increased.
+After that 1 Level will be increased and line score will go back to 0.

+# Scoreboard
+It contains all the scores that will change during the play(High score, Level , Lines , Score.

+One with the highest score wins.

 ![](IMAGE/image2.png)

+# Working
+Random pieces of Tetris blocks will fall down from random places and on coming down, we can move those pieces using keys and also can change their rotations.

+After filling up any horizantal line all other pieces will fall down keeping the same shapes they are in to a lower line.

+By this the score on the scoreboard will change respectively.